Lincolnshire highways bosses expecting 'severe winter'

 The county has endured several years of ‘feast or famine’ weather, with mild temperatures broken up by a few cold snaps.
 But this could change next winter.

-Preparations for the colder weather were discussed at Lincolnshire County Council’s highways committee.
+Preparations for the colder weather were discussed at Lincolnshire County Council’s highways committee on Monday.

 Darrell Redford, the network resilience manager, told councillors that cold snaps were starting and ending later, possibly as climate change causes seasons to ‘drift’ from their usual pattern.